Protest in Swanston Street against budget cuts by Government to low-income groups 2015.

 Melbourne has been described as the founding heartland of Australian democracy and diversity.
-Explore iconic locations in the City of Melbourne that tell important stories of events, buildings and characters that have influenced social justice and freedoms in Australia.
-These can include civil rights, lifestyles and movements such as Aboriginal rights, Womens liberties, free education, reconciliation, disability, moratoriums, gender equality, homelessness, conscription, ANZACs, democracy, the right to vote, anti-war protests, anti-racism, workers rights, artistic protest and creativity.
+Explore iconic locations in the City of Melbourne that tell important stories of events, places and people that influenced social justice and freedoms in Australia.
+These can include civil rights, movements such as Aboriginal rights, Women’s emancipation, free education, reconciliation, disability, moratoriums, gender equality, multiculturalism, homelessness, conscription, ANZACs, democracy, the right to vote, anti-war protests, anti-racism, workers rights, artistic protest and creativity.

-We travel from Federation Square to Chinatown over a 2 hour (students)-2.5 hour (adults) period or any time period requested.
+We travel from Federation Square to the central city over a 2 hour (students) or 2.5 hour (adults) period or any time period requested.
 Tours normally start from Federation Square.
 Locations may include the Nicholas building, Hosier Lane, Manchester Unity, Ross House, Womens Centre, Melbourne Town Hall, Howie Place, Lt Bourke Street, KPMG, 50 Lonsdale, Athenaeum Theatre, town square and others depending on the day and times.

 ‘Melbourne Walks offers a superb introduction to the history of protest and justice issues in the City of Melbourne.
 Our school tour was characterised by impressive and comprehensive knowledge, high levels of student engagement, good humour and practical concern for our (high school) students on a warmish afternoon.
 I am very comfortable in giving Melbourne Walks my unreserved endorsement.’
-Allan Ansell O.D., Sacred Heart College, Geelong.
+Sacred Heart College, Geelong.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS